 He asked me

-He had invested in training, but the training was mostly about following a specific stock options system.
+He had invested in training, but the course was mostly about following a specific stock options trading system.

 My reply was:

-Options have risks (time is always against you), and you need to be able to judge the direction of the stock market as well as the direction of an individual stock.”
+Options have risks; time is always against you, and you need to be able to judge the direction of the stock market and an individual stock.

-Stock Options share some similarities with futures contracts and normal stocks, but they are inherently different.
+Stock options share some similarities with futures contracts and normal stocks but are inherently different.
 Options are simply a contract; you do not own the underlying stock.
 The stock price determines the value of your options contract.
 Unlike stocks, you can hold indefinitely, options contracts all have an expiration date, and the closer to the expiration date you get, the less your option is worth.

 As you do not own the stock, only a promise to pay the difference between the stock price now and at some point in the future, you will see that the options contract costs as little as 2% to 20% of the cost of owning the stock.

-Stock Options are simply a vehicle to achieve a goal.
+Stock options are simply vehicles to achieve a goal.
 Options are a cheap and effective way to leverage your invested capital for those who cannot use leverage to increase their total investment pot.

 The best way to understand options is to run through an example.